 Prevention consists of avoiding close physical contact with infected individuals who are not being treated.
 Patients who have been treated with effective antibiotics for three days are no longer considered contagious.
 People with Hansen’s disease, including health care providers, can return to their regular activities (including work and school) after receiving effective treatment for three days.

 There are effective antibiotics available to treat Hansen’s disease.
 These drugs must be given long-term (at least two years) in order to be successful.
 Anyone who suspects they may be suffering from this disease should consult their health care provider.

-There were no cases of Hansen's disease reported in 2015.
+There was one case of Hansen's disease reported in 2017.

 For more detailed information and statistics on all notifiable diseases, please see our current annual report located in the reports section of the CADE homepage.